insovs/Optimization-Windows/Services/Telemetry & Diagnostics/README.md

 # Telemetry & Diagnostics
-Services that send data to Microsoft in the background.
+Services that send data to Microsoft in the background. **Recommended to disable**.

 | File | Watch out |
 |------|-----------|